Quantum Equivalence of the DLP and CDHP for Group Actions: The reduction

-where $\a^y\act E$ is computed using the Lemma. \footnote{ For negative $y$, one may generally take a positive representative modulo the exponent $\operatorname{lcm}(d_1,\dots,d_r)$ of $G$.
-This is not needed in the CSIDH setting, since $\a^{-1}\act E$ can be obtained by merely quadratic-twisting $\a\act E$. } Using the circuit for $\pi$ one can construct a quantum circuit that computes $f$.
-The function $f$ is clearly a group homomorphism (to the implicit group on $X$), hence defines an instance of the hidden-subgroup problem with respect to its kernel, i.e., the lattice
+Now, define Observe that $\a^y\act E$ can be computed using Lemma~\ref{lemma:sqm}: Negative $y$ may be replaced by a positive representative modulo $\det(K)$, which must be a multiple of the order of~$\a\cdot \mathrm{Stab}(E)$.
+Thus, using the efficient algorithm for the group action and the oracle access to~$\pi$, one can construct a quantum circuit that computes $f$ in polynomial time.
+The function $f$ is a homomorphism to the implicit group on the orbit of $E$ isomorphic to $\Z^r/K$, hence defines an instance of the hidden-subgroup problem with respect to its kernel, i.e., the lattice